Shakin' Stevens: 2000s: The Collection, Now Listen and Glastonbury

 In 2004, he had a further platinum CD-DVD album in Denmark and a gold album in South Africa.

 In 2005, Stevens returned to the charts in the United Kingdom with his greatest hits album The Collection, which reached the top 5.
-That year, he also appeared in the video to Tony Christie and Peter Kay's No. 1 hit single "Is This the Way to Amarillo", alongside Ronnie Corbett, Jim Bowen and Michael Parkinson.
+That year, he also appeared in the video to Tony Christie and Peter Kay's number one hit single "Is This the Way to Amarillo", alongside Ronnie Corbett, Jim Bowen and Michael Parkinson.
 Stevens was the winner on the reality television show Hit Me Baby One More Time.
-This was followed by a re-release of his cover, and his own biggest hit sung in the show, "Trouble" (covering Pink's version)/"This Ole House", which reached No. 20 on the UK Singles Chart, his 33rd Top 40 hit in the United Kingdom.
+This was followed by a re-release of his cover, and his own biggest hit sung in the show, "Trouble" (covering Pink's version)/"This Ole House", which reached number 20 on the UK Singles Chart, his 33rd Top 40 hit in the United Kingdom.

-It would feature on his 2006 pop rock album, Now Listen – Stevens' first new studio album since 1991 – alongside versions of "Got My Mind Set on You", Elvis Costello's "Pump It Up" and several new Stevens originals.
+It would feature on his 2006 pop-rock album Now Listen – Stevens' first new studio album since 1991 – alongside versions of "Got My Mind Set on You", Elvis Costello's "Pump It Up" and several new Stevens originals.
 Now Listen became a top ten success in Denmark.

 Shakin' Stevens performed at 2008's Glastonbury Festival as the opening act on the Pyramid stage.

 Chris Evans featured a special 'Shaky Week' on his Radio 2 show in 2008 to celebrate Stevens's 60th birthday and Stevens embarked on a string of major concerts in the UK and Europe.

 2010s: Echoes of Our Times and recording of live album

 In 2010, Stevens was rushed to hospital after collapsing at his home in Windsor, reportedly from exhaustion brought on by the stress of working on a new album.
 It was later revealed that Stevens had suffered a heart attack, which caused him to be hospitalised for two months.

 Stevens fully recovered and in 2011 embarked on his 30th Anniversary Tour.
 In 2013, Stevens participated in the family history programme Coming Home and discovered information about the effects of the First World War on his family.

 Stevens appeared live on Radio X on 17 December 2015 on The Chris Moyles Show to promote his new Christmas Single "Echoes of a Merry Christmas" with proceeds going to The Salvation Army.
 The original version of the song re-entered the chart in the Top 40.

 In 2016, Stevens released his 12th studio album, Echoes of Our Times, and in 2017 proceeded on a tour of the UK.
 The album was preceded by the single "Last Man Alive".
 The album was followed by single releases of "Down into Muddy Water" and "Down in the Hole".
-The album entered the UK Albums Chart at No. 22.
+The album entered the UK Albums Chart at number 22.

 He performed a concert in Sri Lanka in 2018.

 In 2019, he recorded a live album which featuring songs from all over his career.
 Including hits like "This Ole House", "You Drive Me Crazy" and "Cry Just A Little Bit" and songs from his Now Listen and Echoes of Our Times albums.
 The album was released as part of the upcoming Fire in the Blood boxset.